Music of Finland: Heavy metal

 From the beginning of 2000, HIM reached greater sales and more international success than any other band to come from Finland.
 Going gold with their first official American release Dark Light, of which two singles, "Wings of a Butterfly" and "Killing Loneliness", reached number one and two, respectively, on the Finnish Singles Chart.
 The former cracked the top ten in the UK.
 Several Finnish bands have followed the lead of that band; Entwine, Lullacry, and Poisonblack are such bands.

 Heavy metal group Blind Channel finished sixth in Eurovision Song Contest 2021 with their song "Dark Side".

 Other well-known metal bands are Amorphis, Beherit, Impaled Nazarene, Throne of Chaos, Turisas and Ensiferum.

+Academic engagement with Finnish popular music has also taken the form of collaborative, field-defining scholarship, notably in edited volumes that situate Finnish music within its historical, cultural, and social contexts.
+Edited by Toni-Matti Karjalainen and Kimi Kärki, Made in Finland: Studies in Popular Music provides a comprehensive overview of twentieth- and twenty-first-century Finnish popular music.
+Chapter 4 of Made in Finland: Studies in Popular Music, "And So, Finland Became a Heavy Metal Nation," authored by Karjalainen, examines the early internationalisation of Finnish heavy metal and its expansion in the early 2000s, when metal became Finland’s most prominent and commercially successful popular music export.
+The chapter traces key phases, milestones, and media visibility, while analysing recurring patterns of cultural narrative exchange between local and global contexts from the late 1980s to the early 2000s.

+Additionally, the doctoral research by Charlotte Doesburg examines the adaptation of the Kalevala and other Finnish folk poetry in Finnish metal lyrics.
+Doesburg's study develops a four part taxonomy of lyrical reworkings, consisting of transposition, commentary, analogous transformation, and stylistic imitation, ranging from brief allusions to full reworkings in Kalevala metre.
+Through close textual analysis and interviews with lyricists, the research identifies recurring connections between metal lyrics, Finnish folk traditions, and constructions of national identity.
+It concludes that Finnish metal artists often possess detailed knowledge of the Kalevala and embed their lyrics within Finnish national identity through references to art, history, nature, and language, positioning metal music as an active site of cultural continuity and reinterpretation.